Comes to LTSC

 Conditioning – With good health and strong muscles, our kids can begin improving their conditioning, agility, speed and technical skills.

-Coach Laura and Coach Olivia of the Sports Excellence Group work to develop athletes and improve dynamic skills in Speed, Agility and Power.
+Coaches from the Sports Excellence Group work to develop athletes and improve dynamic skills in Speed, Agility and Power.
 Their sessions involve focused programming, spanning appropriate movement preparation, functional exercise sequences and athletic recovery.
 Each session is created for age-specific development and performance to help each athlete achieve his or her highest performance.

 Age Groups & Fees